WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Finally, the video endpoint would place a call to the meeting address.

-The video endpoint does not need to register a consumer TG URI with the meetings provider, because it will never receive incoming calls.
+The video endpoint does not need to register a customer TG URI with the meetings provider, because it will never receive incoming calls.

-## Consumer Voice with E2E Encryption

-In this use case, there is a provider that offers an e2e encrypted voice communications service to end users.
-These users access the service via the web browser.

-In this case, let us assume that RIPP is implemented in the browser itself, in essence a next-generation version of webRTC.
-The use would visit the website of the provider, and log in.
-The Javascript API would expose a small number of APIs - one to connect (which takes the provider TG URI and then pushes the consumer TG URI to the server, as described in (#ipphone)), one to place a call, and a callback for receiving calls.
-There would also be configuration which specifies the desire for e2e encryption of the media.

-Using out-of-band techniques, such as those described in [@I-D.ietf-mls-protocol], the Javascript app would obtain the necessary encryption keys and ciphersuite, and tell the browser to utilize them when sending media to the server via the call API, which initates a RIPP call.

-In this case, the media will be e2e encrypted, but will still flow through the provider.

-## Browser to Browser Video

-In this use case, a provider is offering video services, but desires the video to flow directly between the two browsers in the call.

-For this use case, RIPP is not used between the browser and the provider.
-This is because the media always follows the signaling.
-To enable this use case, the browser would utilize webRTC along with some web APIs for rendezvous and exchange of offers and answers that are strictly for a data channel.
-This is NOT RIPP!

-Once the offer/answer exchange is completed, the browser can open to open a data channel to the other browser, and tunnel RIPP over it.
-The RIPP exchange would be used to start and stop the call, along with the exchange of advertisements, setup of calls and then exchange of media.

 # Overview of Operation

-The basic operation of RIPP is broken into several steps - discovery, login, TG retrieval, consumer TG pushing, advertisement exchange, call establishment, and media exchange.
+The basic operation of RIPP is broken into several steps - bootstrap, login, provider TG discovery, customer TG registration, handler registration, call establishment, and media exchange.

-## Discovery
+## Bootstrap

-Discovery is the process by which a consumer starts with just the domain name of the provider - such as five9.com or comcast.net or cisco.com - and uses that to discover the two URI which may be needed to bootstrap everything else.
+Bootstrap is the process by which a client starts with just the domain name of the server - such as five9.com or comcast.net or cisco.com - and uses that to discover the two URI which may be needed to do everything else.

 One of these URI is a URI which can be used to kickoff a web-based OAuth flow for generating an OAuth token.
 The other is the RIPP root